-When we refer to a trading day with respect to the underlying index, we mean a day on which the respective principal securities markets for all of the underlying index stocks are open for trading, the underlying index sponsor is open for business and the underlying index is calculated and published by the underlying index sponsor.
+When we refer to a trading day with respect to an index, we mean a day on which the respective principal securities markets for all of the index stocks are open for trading, the index sponsor is open for business and such index is calculated and published by the index sponsor.
+A day is a scheduled trading day with respect to an index if, as of the trade date, the respective index sponsor is scheduled to be open for business, such index is expected to be calculated and published and the respective principal securities markets for all of its index stocks are scheduled to be open for trading on such day.